TheWorldJar/notely/README.md

 # Tome
-Name chosen for comedic purposes.
-This is not meant to be a serious product.
-This was made for personal and educational purposes.

 Tome is a python script that takes in a video or audio file as input, transcribes it using [Whisper](https://github.com/openai/whisper) and then feeds the transcript and a prompt to an LLM using [Ollama](https://github.com/ollama/ollama-python) to obtain notes, highlights, and other outputs as specified by the prompt.

 ## Motivation